Alexny1992/NBA_Analysis/readme.md

 ## Discussion
 Based on the data from the last 3 seasons, a clear linear relationship can be observed between Team PER and win ratio.
 It is logical to expect that teams with higher PER would perform better and win more games during the season.
 The linear models used in our analysis showed statistical significance, with supporting adjusted R^2 and F-statistic values from the Wald test.
 However, it is important to note that there were outliers present in the data, which increased the variability in our model.

 The outliers in our analysis can be explained in various ways.
 For teams with high PER but underperforming, this could be attributed to individual players with high PER who play a significant number of minutes but do not consistently contribute to winning games.
-These teams may rely heavily on one or two star players who perform efficiently but lack a strong supporting bench, resulting in a lower win ratio.
+These teams may rely heavily on one or two-star players who perform efficiently but lack a strong supporting bench, resulting in a lower win ratio.
 On the other hand, teams with low PER but overperforming may have high-performing players who are not on the court for extended periods, while the bench players contribute significantly during the game.
 This situation can occur when a team secures a substantial lead early in the game, leading to star players being benched for injury prevention or rest in preparation for future games.

 It is worth noting that while team PER from the previous season can predict the majority of teams that will make the playoffs in the subsequent season, its reliability is limited to an accuracy of 62.5%.